-This will be a two-part blog– in the first, I will deconstruct the idea of “being special”.
+This will be a three-part blog – find Part 2 here, and Part 3 here.
+In the first, I will deconstruct the idea of “being special”.
 In the second, I will talk about how powerful the understanding of cosmic insignificance is.
 How this realization brings so much to those who are ready and willing to experience it, or who have experienced it and are looking for different context or perspective on it.

 This is obviously a hard topic for many, there is no doubt about that, as it breaks down some of our prime motivating factors for being, and our most sacred of illusions regarding ourselves.